California Container Deposit Return System

 SB 1013, signed into law in 2022, also dramatically changes the state’s convenience zone system, introducing a “dealer cooperative” concept beginning in 2025 with a goal of providing more easily accessible bottle and can return options for consumers and eliminating “redemption deserts” that have virtually no container return sites.
 A convenience zone is an area within a certain radius of retailers where a redemption center must be located.
 The dealer cooperative is defined as a tax-exempt stewardship organization formed to provide redemption opportunities and consisting of dealers with an approved redemption plan.

-CRI is helping to shape effective dealer cooperative regulations by providing input on the reporting, registration, stewardship plan and operating requirements.
+CRI has worked to help shape effective dealer cooperative regulations by providing input on the reporting, registration, stewardship plan and operating requirements.

 Misreporting of DRS Fund Balance